AMCN41R/blog/source/_posts/au-ts-jspm-skeleton.md

 ```
 jspm init
 ```
-Accept all the defaults EXCEPT for *Which ES6 transpiler would you like to use, Babel, TypeScript or Traceur?* - make sure to choose TypeScript.
+Accept all the defaults **EXCEPT** for *Which ES6 transpiler would you like to use, Babel, TypeScript or Traceur?* - make sure to choose TypeScript.

 Then we can install the libraries we want to use to build our app...
 ```
 jspm install aurelia-framework aurelia-bootstrapper aurelia-pal-browser aurelia-polyfills
 ```

 ### aurelia typings
 At the time of writing (to the best of my knowledge), there is an issue with the typescript typings resolution for libraries that provide their own types (rather than through npm install @types/..) that you install via jspm.
 Aurelia is one such library - the typescript compiler cannot find the Aurelia type definitions if you install aurelia with jspm.
+Read more on stack overflow [here](http://stackoverflow.com/questions/39767330/how-to-properly-get-aurelias-typescript-type-definition-files-d-ts-after-ts)

 To get round this, we can also install the aurelia libraries as development dependencies with npm...
 ```
 npm install --save-dev aurelia-framework aurelia-bootstrapper aurelia-pal-browser aurelia-polyfills
 ```

-**Note**: This is only so that the typescript compiler can find the aurelia type efinitions, and won't actually be used from the node_modules folder.
+**Note**: This is only so that the typescript compiler can find the aurelia type definitions, and won't actually be used from the node_modules folder.

-We should now have a config.js file and jspm_packages alongside our package.json and node_modules folder...
+We've now got everything we need to build our app.
+We should have a config.js file and jspm_packages alongside our package.json and node_modules folder...

 ![setup complete](/blog/images/au-ts-jspm-skeleton/setup.PNG)

 ## Creating the app...
 All of the code we write, will go into a folder caled *src*.
-We are going to create a typical aurelia configure function and a simple page to illustrate data binding.
+We are going to create a class to bootstrap aurelia is the standard way, and a simple page to illustrate data binding.

 Create the *src* folder in the project rot directory, and create 3 new files within it..
+* main.ts
+* app.ts
+* app.html

 ![Creating source files](/blog/images/au-ts-jspm-skeleton/src.PNG)